tyrootechnology/vid.ai-app/README.md

 ### Requirements
 - Use Android Studio 2.0 or higher
-- Target Android API level 14 or higher (added in sdk version 1.0.7)
+- Target Android API level 16 or higher

 ### Register App
 - Please contact support@tyroo.com for register the application.